bobbingwide/oik-rwd/README.md

 ## Screenshots
 1. oik-rwd in action - width 1366 pixels
-2. oik-rwd in action - with 571 pixels
+2. oik-rwd in action - width 571 pixels
 3. oik-rwd in action - width 640 pixels
 4. oik-rwd in action - iPhone display

 ## Upgrade Notice
+# 0.5.3
+Update for support for PHP 8.1 and PHP 8.2

 # 0.5.2
 Tested with WordPress 4.7.3.